untoxa/gb-photo/README.md

 **[The latest release version may be downloaded here](https://github.com/untoxa/gb-photo/releases/latest/)**.

+**[More recent builds may be fownloaded from CI](https://github.com/untoxa/gb-photo/actions)** under the "Build and package ROM" link (you must be logged into github to download build artifacts).
+Please note, that those are development builds and may not be properly tested and thus contain imcomplete features or bugs, use them on your own risk.

 This project requires the reflashable Game Boy Camera cart.
 PCB's and build instructions may be found [here](https://github.com/HDR/Gameboy-Camera-Flashcart/).
 Additionnaly, a generic flashable cartridge is necessary to remote control the camera via serial cable.

 This project is a homebrew enhancing the capabilities of the Game Boy Camera by allowing access to all the possible parameters of the sensor and improving the printing speed and the camera ergonomics in general.
 This project is compatible with all known models of Game Boy printer and Game Boy printer emulator.
 The project features Game Boy And Game Boy Color versions.